 Sorry — it’s late, this documentation is rushed, but I just received a few copies of Public, issue 41, Gardens, edited by Erin Despard and Monika Kin Gagnon, which features our Removable Garden project on the cover, and as a nice spread inside!
-We wrote the text, which outlines some of process and ideas behind the research developing … [Read more…]

 Danielle, Rosina, Michelle, and I were up in Guelph over the weekend as part of the Kazoo festival, leading a workshop on making those magnetic planters we were working on last summer .

 I hope you’ll forgive us for the lack of posts lately.
 I’ve been on a film shoot all day, everyday for the last few weeks, while other BCL folks have been traveling, moving, working, and studying, and so meeting even once a week has been a challenge.
 Thankfully, school is literally a couple days away and with it comes some kind of stability in a schedule.

 Our magnetic planters have finally been finished and installed (temporarily) along the alley that runs behind our headquarters.
 Consider yourself cordially invited to take a planter or two and move them to some other space in the city in need of a micro-garden.

 We’re doing some field tests of our magnetic planters with some plants in them.
 Basically, we want to test to make sure the soil isn’t drying out too quickly and we’re also checking to see how well some plants respond to transplants.
 Above, you can see there’s a wire around the planter that helps it to keep its shape—some of the planters without a wide edge on either side are more prone to open up really wide at the top, which makes it difficult for the soil to fill the planter uniformly.
 Without it, the soil eventually sinks and adding any more soil would risk making the planter too heavy for the magnet.

 Another day at BCL HQ and some more progress on this ongoing magnetic planters project.
 Michelle and I finished putting in the remainder of our magnets into our plastic bag planters, but there are still some more planters left over.
 So, with more rare-earth magnets now on the way, we’ll finish up the rest when they arrive next week.

 As summer rolls on, we’re continuing our work with the magnetic planters, though we now have the benefit of a front porch to enjoy the evening weather while doing so.
 Michelle, Josh, and I spent Monday night working on embedding the magnets into the plastic bag planters along with some more writing.
 We also moved some more stuff into our office and began to organize ourselves.
 Michelle started out by sorting the planters that had tabs on them, which allow us to fold them over the magnets and use the iron to keep them in place.

 Josh and I spent some of the day in the heat collecting some interesting flowers and plants to transplant for our magnetic planters project.
 Overall, it was fairly successful, as we did learn quite a lot about transplanting, but we’re still going to be looking for some more plants to finish up this stage of the project (hopefully) in the next week or so.

 Michelle and I spent the afternoon at 406 Pelissier working on more planters.
 We’ve made 102 planters so far, though we’re hoping to reach 150 before we launch the project sometime in August.

 Another week and another day in 406 Pelissier, which as it continues is now part of Windsor’s Visual Fringe.
 It’s tough to find time to get down there, but I think we made the best of a few hours last Tuesday.
 We’re continuing work with the planters, which is (as they always seems to be) another fairly long-term research and development type of project.
 However, we made some great progress and some new strategies for designing the planters, and did a couple more test transplants.